+Given a bound $\gamma$ on $q$ with a dual certificate $f$, it remains to give an interpretation to the solution.
+We shall first consider the case of coarse equilibrium, where $f = \nabla h$ for some function $h$.
 To wit, consider the case when our smooth game has a unique first-order NE $x^* \in X$, and suppose $q(x) \leq 0$ for any $x \in X$ with equality if and only if $x = x^*$.
-Furthermore, suppose that $(0,h)$ is an optimal solution to (\ref{opt:dual-SCCE}).
+Furthermore, suppose that $(0,\nabla h)$ satisfy (\ref{eq:sce-cond}).
 Then the dual feasibility conditions imply that